 We give students the opportunity to retake English and Maths until they achieve grade 4 or we support them to study some form of literacy and maths that suits their level.

-We offer additional in house qualifications in new areas such as astronomy or film studies.
+We offer additional qualifications in areas such as film studies and offer GCSEs in astronomy and Japanese.

 All of our sixth form students take part in a work experience programme and careers education.